7Cedars/snapshot-dashboard-next/README.md

 This dashboard is under active development.

 Sorted on priority, issues to address
+- update layout main dashboard (more space efficient)
+- add counters to categories in search modal
 - limit amount of selected spaces to N (30?)
-- add counters to categories in search modal
 - fix list update in search modal
-- update layout main dashboard (more space efficient)
+- fix behaviour of time Range slider
-- fix layout dashboard
+- fix / implement dynamic resizing of heatmap
 - limit rerenders of dashboard
 - implement testing using cyprus
 - develop landing page